Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

 #### Future Development

 - I intend to setup live email functionality with perhaps a program such as SendGrid.
 - I also intend on working on slug functionality to create absolute urls for SEO purposes.
+Slugs are currently included in my models but further development is needed to put them into production.
 - In addition an option of adding a personalised note with each box might be added.

 ### Technologies Used